codefresh-io/docs.codefresh.io/_docs/installation/codefresh-on-prem.md

 For detailed information, see the [Securing your webhooks](https://docs.github.com/en/developers/webhooks-and-events/webhooks/securing-your-webhooks) and [Webhooks](https://docs.github.com/en/github-ae@latest/rest/webhooks).

-### Configure custom TLS certificates

-Codefresh allows you to configure custom CA certificates or self-signed server certificates for secure communication for pipeline or GitOps components.

-#### Pipelines: Configure custom root CA for volumes and containers
+### Configure custom root CA for volumes and containers
 Reference the K8s secret containing the root CA in `config.yaml`.
 Define the volume or volumes with the K8s secret objects, and then the volume mounts for the container.